AbdooMohamedd/Data-Science-projects/README.md

 ## Contributing

 I welcome contributions to this repository.
 If you have a project that you would like to add or improvements to suggest, please fork the repository and create a pull request.
-Make sure to follow the guidelines provided in the `CONTRIBUTING.md` file.

 ## Contact

-If you have any questions or suggestions, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to contact me at [your-email@example.com](abdelrahman.mohamed1081@gmail.com).

 ---